gourinanda203/sales-analysis/README.md

 # sales-analysis
- Coffee Sales Analysis Dashboard
+ "Coffee Sales Analysis Dashboard"

- Overview
+ Overview:-

 The Coffee Sales Analysis project explores sales data to uncover insights into customer preferences, product performance, and overall business trends.
 This analysis helps understand which coffee products perform best, how sales vary over time, and what factors drive revenue growth.

 The goal is to enable data-driven decision-making for marketing, inventory, and pricing strategies through interactive dashboards and visual analytics.

- Objectives
+ Objectives:-

 Analyze total sales, profit, and quantity trends.